Brutal storm keeping frigid grip on much of Northeast as Buffalo struggles to cope

 With snow swirling down untouched and impassable streets, forecasters warned an additional 1 to 2 feet of snow was possible in some areas through Monday morning amid wind gusts of 40 mph.
 Police said Sunday evening that there were two "isolated" instances of looting during the storm.

 Two people died in their suburban Cheektowaga, New York, homes Friday when emergency crews couldn't reach them in time to treat their medical conditions.
-Erie County Executive Mark Poloncarz said 10 more people died there during the storm, including six in Buffalo, and warned there may be more dead.
+Others suffered cardiac arrest while shoveling or snow-blowing, Poloncarz said, warning people with heart conditions to avoid shoveling.
+He urged people to stay off the roads and said it was likely the toll from the storm would still rise.

 "Some were found in cars, some were found on the street in snowbanks," Poloncarz said.
 "We know there are people who have been stuck in cars for more than 2 days."

-CBS Buffalo affiliate WIVB-TV quotes him as saying, "I don't want to say this is going to be it, because that would be fallacy for me to say that."

-A state of emergency remains in place for all of Erie County on Monday, and Poloncarz said another 8 to 12 inches of snow is still expected in the area over the next day.
+A state of emergency remains in place for all of Erie County on Monday, and Poloncarz said another 8 to 12 inches of snow is expected in the area through Tuesday.

 Freezing conditions and power outages had Buffalo residents scrambling to get to anywhere with heat amid what Hochul called the longest sustained blizzard conditions ever in the city.
 But with streets under a thick blanket of white, that wasn't an option for people like Jeremy Manahan, who charged his phone in his parked car after almost 29 hours without electricity.